-Clerkenwell is a hub of interior design, great food and historic buildings.
-Thanks to the many furniture shops, independent restaurants and pretty church greens, once you step onto its cobbled streets, you’ll get a distinct feeling that you’ve entered a bookishly artistic area of the city.
-Close to Old Street, Shoreditch and St Paul’s, it’s also an ideal location from which to explore East and Central London.
+Clerkenwell is abuzz with great interior design, tantalising food and historic buildings.
+Thanks to the many furniture shops, independent restaurants and pretty church greens, once you step onto its cobbled streets, you get the feeling you’ve entered a bookish, arty backwater.
+Close to Old Street, Shoreditch and St Paul’s, it’s also an ideal location from which to explore east and central London.
 Still not convinced about staying?
-Take a look at the best hotels in Clerkenwell, and you soon will be.
+Take a look at these hotels in Clerkenwell and you will be.

 The Clerk and Well Pub and Rooms